hbiarge/Acheve.AspNetCore.TestHost.Security/README.md

 This package implements an authentication middleware and several extension methods to easiy indicate the claims for authenticated calls to the WebApi.

-In the TestServer startup class you shoud incude the authentication middleware:
+In the TestServer startup class you shoud incude the authentication service and add the .Net Core new AUthentication middleware:

-    public class Startup
+     public class TestStartup
     {
-        public void Configure(IApplicationBuilder app)
+        public void ConfigureServices(IServiceCollection services)
         {
-            app.UseTestServerAuthentication();
+            services.AddAuthentication(options =>
+                {
+                    options.DefaultScheme = TestServerAuthenticationDefaults.AuthenticationScheme;
+                })
+                .AddTestServerAuthentication();

+            var mvcCoreBuilder = services.AddMvcCore();
+            ApiConfiguration.ConfigureCoreMvc(mvcCoreBuilder);
+        }

+        // This method gets called by the runtime.
+Use this method to configure the HTTP request pipeline. public void Configure(IApplicationBuilder app)
+        {
+            app.UseAuthentication();

             app.UseMvcWithDefaultRoute();
         }